ashutoshmjain/gita/src/hypothesis.md

 So we all should try to decrypt our internal knowledge .
 Is there a way we could collaborate ?
 After all we are all trying to accomplish the same goal from different angles ?

-### The knowledge cloud
+### The knowledge Network

 The decrypted knowledge manifests into all that we perceive with our senses.
 Our individual decryption leads to us acquiring skills that can manifest things.
 The collective decrypted knowledge is what Gita refers to as `Bramha`.
-We can think of it as the knowledge cloud immensely bigger than AWS or Google Cloud.
+In essence, knowledge is borne by an infinite network of connections among conscious beings, busy in pursuit of decrypting the knowledge.
+This immense network, manifests our perceivable universe.
+In `Vaidik` traditions, the manifestative potency of this vast knowledge network is known as `Vishnu`.
+The manifestative potency, takes the conscious beings gradually to the higher state of consciousness through actions `Karma`.
+And the highest state of consciousness is called `Siva`.
+The network, in itself is termed as `Bramh`.

 `Bramha` is the entirety of our system.
 System that spans this universe and may be many more if we think we are living in a multiverse .
 We need to be connected with the this primordial cloud because this is what provisions all that we need to conduct our experiments but `Bramha` in itself is not the entire knowledge.
 It can only support us, indulge us or inspire us.